Native Plant Society of Oregon

 Volume 20 of Kalmiopsis, the NPSO journal, contains in-depth articles on Oregon's native plants, stories of people who were and are part of our botanical heritage, book reviews, and more.
 All of Volume 20 and past issues are available via printed copies held by libraries or separate articles and sections in PDF format on our web site (http://www.npsoregon.org/publications.html).

 We also publish occasional papers, a series that began in 1999.
 The most recent Urbanizing Flora of Portland, Oregon, 1806-2008 is a fascinating comparison between the pioneer flora of Portland and the present state.

 Check www.NPSOregon.org for local chapter events such as wildflower shows, hikes, presentations, identification workshops, and weed-pulling parties.
 In addition, several chapters have community native plant gardens they care for and will gladly accept volunteer help.

 NPSO's Oregon Native Plant Awareness Week is held during the first week of May.
 Oregon Native Plant Awareness Week is an opportunity for local NPSO chapters to reach out to the broader public raising awareness about the importance of native plants and habitats in Oregon.
 See http://www.npsoregon.org/ for details.

 Every year NPSO members from around the state gather for an "Annual Meeting."
-The William Cusick Chapter is hosting the 2013 Annual Meeting of the Native Plant Society of Oregon in Baker City, gateway to the Elkhorn Mountains of Northeastern Oregon, July 26 to 28.
-We will have numerous field trips, spectacular scenery, and a plethora of plants.
+The Mid-Columbia Chapter is hosting the 2015 Annual Meeting of the Native Plant Society of Oregon in Hood River, May 29 to 31.
+Hood River is located in the heart of the Columbia River Gorge, 65 miles east of Portland.
+Field trips will sample the flora on both sides of the Columbia River.
 It’s always fun to see old friends, meet new members, and explore another outstanding section of Oregon.